 Influencer marketing vs. social media marketing

-It may be paradoxical to compare influencer marketing to social media marketing.
+It may seem paradoxical to compare influencer marketing to social media marketing.
 Isn’t influencer marketing just another form of social media marketing?

 Yes, in some ways, but influencer marketing has developed so much that it can now be considered a different type of marketing.